keypom/keypom-docs/docs/Tutorials/Basics/simple-drops.md

 </Tabs>

 ## Conclusion
 In this tutorial, you learned the basic [steps of creating a simple drop](simple-drops.md#introduction), how to [initialize a NEAR blockchain connection](simple-drops.md#initialization), and how to [create the keys and the drop](simple-drops.md#creating-keypairs-and-simple-drop).
+You also learned the meaning of "funding a drop" as well as the purpose of the `initKeypom` function and when to use it.

 In the next tutorial, you'll be learning how to create and fund and NFT drop using the Keypom SDK and NEAR-API-JS.